jgyates/genmon/README.md

    The software supports the following features:

     Monitoring of the generator to to detect and report the following:
-        - Maintenance, Start / Stop and Alarm Logs (Nexus only supports Start / Stop Log)
+        - Maintenance, Start / Stop and Alarm Logs (Nexus only supports Start / Stop and Alarm Log)
         - Display Generator Serial Number
         - Generator warnings and faults (Wiring Error, High Temp on air cooled models, Low Oil Pressure, low coolant on liquid cooled models)